Bring the Rainbow

 Concentrate Firepower III is the quintessential Torpedo power, refreshing torpedo cooldowns, granting extra THY1 every couple seconds, and overall increasing output of damage significantly.
 You can never have too many of these on the team, especially since pets no longer steal the torp refreshes.

 Tractor Beam is here for both Rapid-Emitting Armaments and Unconventional Systems.
-You can also slot Carrier-Wave Shield Hacking to take advantage of this Tractor Beam.
+You can also slot Carrier-Wave Shield Hacking to take advantage of this Tractor Beam, but we have plenty of other really strong starship traits already.

 Both FAW1 and CSV1 are triggers for ETM to generate more Torpedo Spreads for my torps.
 This shows the wanton, extreme number of Tactical seats.
 I don't like mule powers, but we are locked to Tactical here, and it is worth more than a Sci or Eng set of seats if we jockeyed with the Universal slot.